antonio-alexander/sql-blog-uuid/README.md

 - [https://dev.mysql.com/blog-archive/storing-uuid-values-in-mysql-tables/](https://dev.mysql.com/blog-archive/storing-uuid-values-in-mysql-tables/)
 - [https://www.mysqltutorial.org/mysql-uuid](https://www.mysqltutorial.org/mysql-uuid)

-In the context of bludgeon, these hypothetical primary keys/uuids, would be used as application level keys to interact with those objects or perform operations on those objects e.g., starting/stopping a timer etc.
+In the context of bludgeon (or any other application), these uuids would be used as application level keys to interact with those objects or perform operations on those objects e.g., starting/stopping a timer etc. UUIDs are better tools to anonymize keys while maintaining uniqueness and functionality.

 ## Separate uuid table

 This is the basic solution, I think everyone should "start" here, because it's easy to connect the dots and it makes total sense.
 In terms of ease of use and it's "set it and forget it attitude"; I think it's the better overall solution.
-The other solutions are neat, but overall provide the same solution.
+The other solutions are neat, but overall provide the same solution with more cons than pros.

 This solution involves two tables and a trigger, these are the use cases that this solution accomplishes: